Asmitagorti/instagram_popup_clone/README.md

 What started as a quick experiment turned into a full-on late-night flow state.
 I’d tweak one line of CSS, reload the page, fix a pixel, try another font… Next thing I knew, it was 1 AM — but the popup finally looked right.
+Once u press "Not now", the .docx file automatically gets downloaded! ( like a real malware ;) )

 That feeling — of turning a rough idea into something that looks real — is honestly one of the best parts of coding.